-Lauren DeSouza is a Licensed Professional Counselor specializing in treating adolescents and adults struggling with Addiction, Co-Occurring Disorders (substance abuse alongside mental health issues), Anxiety, Depression and Adjustment/Transition difficulties.
+Lauren DeSouza is a Licensed Professional Counselor specializing in treating adolescents and adults struggling with Addiction, Anxiety, Depression, Adjustment/Transition difficulties, and Co-Occurring Disorders (substance abuse alongside mental health issues).
 Lauren has experience working with a diverse population in addressing issues such as grief and loss, relationship difficulties, self-esteem deficits, financial issues, job stress or loss, legal problems, identity issues, and difficulties finding a meaning and purpose in life (also known as an existential crisis).

 Lauren earned a Bachelor's degree in Psychology from Pennsylvania State University.
 She obtained her Master's of Science degree in Counseling and Clinical Health Psychology from Philadelphia College of Osteopathic Medicine (PCOM) where she specialized in addictions.
 Lauren has experience working in community mental health outpatient settings as well as inpatient settings.